jaclynbeck-sage/ADKP_Metadata_Harmonization/README.md

 # ADKP Metadata Harmonization
 This code harmonizes metadata from studies across the [AD Knowledge Portal](https://adknowledgeportal.synapse.org/).
 Common columns between studies (for example age, sex, Braak stage) have been standardized to have the same column names and values across all studies to make cross-comparison simpler.
 The output of this project is the [ADKP_Harmonization_Study](https://adknowledgeportal.synapse.org/Explore/Studies/DetailsPage/StudyDetails?Study=syn70781457).
 A full study description, a list of included studies, and a methods overview are available on the study page.

+The code has very detailed documentation in every file, so this README contains a general overview of each step plus where to look for specific implementation details.

 ## Code overview

 The general process is as follows: